 What are the Sortable publisher requirements?

-Sortable requires that publishers have a minimum 1 million monthly impressions, 5 million monthly impressions to participate in the referral program and must be able to provide traffic history.
-All sites must be either a PHP or a standard CMS.
-Manual website approval is required, once approved, launch can take approx 2-6 weeks.
+Sortable requires that publishers have a minimum 1 million monthly impressions, 1 million monthly impressions to participate in the referral program and must be able to provide 3 months traffic history.
+All sites must be either a HTML or built off react.
+Manual website approval is required, once approved, a launch can take place within 2 weeks.

 How does Sortable pay Publishers?

 Sortable offers publishers a revenue share monetization model.
 This varies per publisher and must be negotiated in your contract.

 What are the Sortable payment methods?

 Sortable offers publishers a NET 60 terms.
 So for earnings in January, you will receive payment by March 31 through wire transfer.